jerahmeel200/100-days-of-coding/Day-46/README.md

 **Q137** - Write a JavaScript object and convert it into a JSON string.

-**Q138** - Implement a try-catch block to handle potential errors in a block of code.
+**Q138** - Describe how to use breakpoints in browser developer tools to debug JavaScript code.